Hallmark Channel

 Hallmark Channel is an American cable television network owned by Hallmark Media, a subsidiary of Hallmark Cards.
 The channel broadcasts family-oriented general entertainment programming, including television series and made-for-TV movies.
-Much of the latter consists of romance films and romantic comedies, often with specific seasons or holidays as a theme.

-The channel has its origins in the religious broadcasters American Christian Television System (ACTS) and the Vision Interfaith Satellite Network (VISN); the two services timeshared on a single satellite signal branded as VISN-ACTS, which later rebranded as The Faith & Values Channel in 1993.
-In 1996, the channel rebranded as Odyssey Network following the acquisition of a 49% stake by Liberty Media, and began to pivot towards a secular, family-oriented format.
-Hallmark Entertainment and The Jim Henson Company acquired stakes in the channel in 1998, and further reduced the amount of religious programming carried by Odyssey.
-In 2001, after a corporate reorganization to form Crown Media Holdings, Odyssey rebranded as Hallmark Channel.
+The channel has its origins in the religious broadcasters American Christian Television System (ACTS) and the Vision Interfaith Satellite Network (VISN).
+The two services timeshared on a single satellite signal, which was later rebranded as The Faith & Values Channel in 1993.
+After Liberty Media acquired a 49% stake in the channel in 1996, it relaunched as the Odyssey Network.
+As Odyssey, the channel gradually phased out religious programming in favor of family-oriented films and television series—a pivot that intensified after Hallmark Entertainment and The Jim Henson Company acquired major stakes in the channel in 1998.

-Despite largely being an apolitical brand, Hallmark Channel has garnered a following among politically conservative viewers in suburban and rural areas who, according to Manhattan Institute for Policy Research's Steven Malanga in a Los Angeles Times op-ed, feel the network and its original programming feed their desire to "express traditional family values and also to steer away from political themes and stories that denigrate religion."
-Their biggest conservative-leaning competitors in terms of entertainment programming are INSP, FETV, and GAC Family (which was established by Hallmark Channel's former CEO Bill Abbott).
-Much of the filming for Hallmark Channel's most popular shows is done in Canada, with Canadian stars, scenery and talent.